 Per Rolex, the new Air-King epitomizes Rolex’s ties with the world of aviation during the 1930s.
 During this era, one of the pioneers of aviation, English aviator Charles Douglas Barnard, set a number of flight records and stated that his Rolex Oyster watch was perfectly suited for flying and that he would be using it on all of his long-distance flights.
 Therefore, in 1933, Rolex Oyster watches accompanied the Houston Expedition as it made the first-ever flight over Mount Everest at an altitude exceeding 10,000 meters.

 The new Rolex Oyster Perpetual Air-King ref.
-116900 features a black glossy dial with applied hour numerals at 3, 6 and 9 o'clock.
+116900 features a matte dial —matte and finished like a chalkboard— with applied hour numerals at 3, 6 and 9 o'clock that at times and depending on light conditions it looks glossy.
 To complete the dial, the new Air-King features a white minute scale for 'navigational time readings' as referred to by Rolex, a striking green seconds hand, the Rolex logo in green with a yellow coronet and the 'Air-King' writing in the same font as the original model designed in the 1950s.

 The Case & Crown